How to Read NSF Files in Outlook 2019, 2016, 2013, 2010, 2007?

 Start by launching Lotus Notes and opening the required NSF file database first.
 Once it’s done, follow the given steps:

-Provide additional details in the CSV Export dialog box and proceed with the instructions to read NSF file in Outlook by selecting the OK button.
+- Provide additional details in the CSV Export dialog box and proceed with the instructions to read the NSF file in Outlook by selecting the OK button.

 The files in CSV format will be present in the saved location.
-The next phase will import these files in MS Outlook application.
+The next phase will import these files into MS Outlook application.

 Start by closing Lotus Notes and opening Outlook email client.
 Now, follow the given steps to proceed with reading NSF file in Outlook: